Close Icon

 A post shared by L’Enclume (@lenclume)

-Head chef Simon Rogan prepares a mouthwatering menu prepared with fresh, local ingredients produced on his very own farm.
+Head chef Simon Rogan prepares a mouth watering menu prepared with fresh, local ingredients produced on his very own farm.
 The menu changes with the seasons to ensure that meals are prepared with the very best of ingredients.

 Available for £250* per person, the sample tasting menu includes grilled scallops, dry aged Middle White pork and apple marigold.
 For an added touch of luxury, there’s even taster, signature and select wine pairing available.